Policy last updated

 All parents and carers who have a child at a school participating in Smile Squad will be informed about the program prior to the program visiting their child’s school.

-All students will receive a consent pack which will include:
+All students will receive a link to an electronic consent form which will include:

 - Smile Squad information sheet